-1. Turn off the water supply to the structure and drain the water lines if possible and add an antifreeze for potable water to drain traps and toilet tanks.
-Open faucets in appropriate areas.

--or-

-2. Have someone check the structure frequently during cold weather to make sure it is warm enough to prevent pipes from freezing.
-Instruct them on a service agency to call to provide service, if required.
+- 1. Turn off main supply water into the structure and drain the water lines if possible.
+Open faucets in appropriate areas. - 2.
+Have someone check the structure frequently during cold weather to make sure it is warm enough to prevent pipes from freezing.
+Suggest they call qualified service agency, if required.